ClementNerma/Rave/docs/books/hybrid.md

 #### Tools

-* The **builder** is a build program that is ran whatever a SilverNight source code is compiled, transpiled or interpreted
+* The **builder** is a build program that is ran whatever a SilverNight source code is compiled, transpiled or interpreted ; it turns a SilverNight source code into a valid AST
-* The **compiler** is a build program that turns a SilverNight bytecode into machine code
+* The **compiler** is a build program that turns a SilverNight valid AST into machine code
-* The **interpreter** is a build program that runs on-the-fly a SilverNight source code
+* The **interpreter** is a build program that runs on-the-fly a SilverNight AST
-* A **transpiler** is a build program that converts a SilverNight source code into a another language
+* A **transpiler** is a build program that converts a SilverNight AST into a another language
 * The **toolchain** is a suite of tools which, combined, can compile, interpret, transpile, build a package from, etc. a SilverNight source code or an intermediary step of compilation (like bytecode)

 #### Resources